adrcotfas/Goodtime/README.md

     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/com.apps.adrcotfas.goodtime)

 A minimalist but powerful productivity timer designed to keep you focused and free of distractions.
 Alternate between focused work sessions and short breaks, all handled by the app.
 Get rid of procrastination and improve your time management!

-⏳ split your work into focused sessions and then reward yourself with a break ☕ after mulitple work sessions, take a longer break
+⏳ split your work into focused sessions and then reward yourself with a break
+☕ after multiple work sessions, take a longer break

 ## Features
 - No ads